davochia/reservation-app/README.md

 * [Improvement] Styling the UI
 * [Improvement] Show the appointments in a calendar view (Google Calendar -style)
 * [New feature] Support for multiple users.
 Each user shall see only their own appointments (Hint: use the "name" parameter)
+* [New feature] Database persistence.
+Use an in-memory database (Sqlite, H2) to store and retrieve the appointments.

 ### Reference Documentation